mmu-dermatology-research/isic_duplicate_removal_strategy/README.md

 2. In `2019/train`, find all 2,074 files containing the `_downsampled` suffix and move them into a new folder called `downsampled` in the `ISIC (A)` dir.

-3. Run the *remove_downsampled_suffix.py* script from within the `ISIC (A)` dir.
+3. Run the *remove_downsampled_suffix.py* script from within the `ISIC (A)/downsampled` dir.
 This removes the `_downsampled` suffix from the downsampled files so that they can be compared by name to files in all the other ISIC train/test sets.

 4. Run command `fslint-gui` in a Terminal to open FSlint.